tylerchessman/PBI_FRED_EIA/Tutorials/1_Part1/README.md

 ### Summary

 Have you ever wanted to perform your own economic analysis?
 Perhaps you read a recent article about employment or inflation – and wanted to dig into the numbers.
 Or you may be responsible for managing corporate data – but need to integrate commodity prices or macro-economic indicators.
 If so, you're in luck.
 A new data connector for Power BI makes it easy to tap into 1 million+ economic and energy-related time series and datasets.
-Let's learn how to use this new connector by analyzing three key indicators – economic growth, unemployment, and inflation.
+Let's learn how to use this new connector by analyzing three key indicators – economic growth, unemployment, and inflation.   **Update -** The video companion for this tutorial is now available [here](https://youtu.be/7bKQuYYUSZ0).

 ### Introducing the Enpublica Data Connector